FDA(LEGAL) - ADMISSIONS: INTERDISTRICT TRANSFERS

 The calculated tuition limit specified by commissioner's rule.

-Under the commissioner's rule, tuition charged to the home district for a transfer student in payment for that student's education may not exceed the district's calculated tuition limit.
-The calculated tuition limit applies only to tuition paid to the district for the education of a student at a grade level not offered in the home district.
+Under the commissioner's rule, tuition charged to the district for a transfer student in payment for that student's education may not exceed the receiving district's calculated tuition limit.
+The calculated tuition limit applies only to tuition paid to a receiving district for the education of a student at a grade level not offered in the district.

 The calculated tuition limit is the sum of the excess maintenance and operations (M&O) revenue per enrollee and the excess debt revenue per enrollee as calculated in accordance with 19 Administrative Code 61.1012(b).